daffwt221/homelab-raspberry-network-stack/README.md

 ## Design Rationale

 No port forwarding, no public-facing services.
 The overlay VPN handles all remote access, which keeps the attack surface minimal.
 Docker provides service isolation and portability.
 Portainer handles container lifecycle.
-Prometheus + Grafana give visibility into system health.
+Prometheus + Grafana give visibility into system health. log2ram reduces SD card wear, and the hardware watchdog ensures automatic recovery from hangs.
 Ansible ensures the whole setup is reproducible and version-controlled.

 ---